keithjgrant/keithjgrant.com/content/posts/2019/01/social-web-overview.md

 In the example above, this editor is Omnibear, but it could just as easily be an app called [Quill](https://quill.p3k.io/) or another similar service.

-The important thing to note here is that I haven’t rigged up a custom script to post to my site and post to Twitter and crawl through twitter for replies.
+The important thing to note here is that I haven’t rigged up a custom script to post to my site and copy to Twitter and crawl through twitter for replies.
 I am using open web standards.
 Most of the work is done by existing tools that understand these standards, not one-off code.